Wednesday, 21 November 2007

 select name

-from sys.v_$databas
+from sys.v_$database

 SQL Server